 - Keywords that work, keywords that don’t.
 Ensure that the keywords you have targeted are actually working for you.
 Accessing your analytics data can help you establish your keyword focus and on-page SEO.

-When you commit to making changes to increase your website traffic, it's important to remember that one of the key factors that impact your success is the amount of effort you put in - you will reap what you sow!
-When you implement some or all of the methods outlined above you need to continue to, monitor them and make improvements to perfect your strategy.
+When you commit to making changes to increase your website traffic, it's important to remember that one of the key factors that impact your success is the amount of effort you put in, continually.
+When you implement some or all of the methods outlined above you need to continue to monitor their performance, streamline your efforts to focus on what works and leave out what doesn't, and make improvements to perfect your strategy.

 The importance of more traffic to your website can be summed up in the following three statements: